cfpb/cf-grunt-config/README.md

 ## Using these tasks

-1. Install this package and save it as a component dependency, eitehr by running `npm install --save-dev git://github.com/cfpb/cf-grunt-config.git`, or by manually adding it to `package.json` and then running `npm install`.
+1. Install this package and save it as a component dependency, either by running `npm install --save-dev git://github.com/cfpb/cf-grunt-config.git`, or by manually adding it to `package.json` and then running `npm install`.

    ```json
    "devDependencies": {
      ...